ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/engineering-efforts/quadratic-roots.md

 ## Project Goals

-This engineering effort invites you to combine what you learned about the basics of Python programming to implement a useful program that can use an equation to find the roots for a quadratic equation.
+This engineering effort invites you to combine what you learned about the basics of Python programming and mathematical functions to implement a useful program that can use an equation to find the roots for a quadratic equation.
 The program will have a command-line interface that accepts as input the values `a`, `b`, and `c` for a quadratic equation of the form $f(x) = a \times x^2 + b \times x + c$.
 As you learn more about to translate mathematical equations into Python functions and you continue to enhance your [technical skills](/proactive-skills/introduction-proactive-skills/), you will implement and test a complete Python program while using tools such as the VS Code text editor, a terminal window, and the Poetry package manager.

 ## Project Access